 2.3.
-A Case Study for Innovation Driven by Functional Requirements: Fast Plasma Instrument on Magnetospheric Multiscale
+A case study for innovation driven by functional requirements: Fast PlasmaInstrument on Magnetospheric Multiscale

-The second example provided here is the Fast Plasma Investigation (FPI) suite for the Magnetospheric Multiscale (MMS) mission [Pollock et al., 2016].
+The second example provided here is the Fast Plasma Investigation (FPI) suite for the Magnetospheric Multiscale (MMS) mission (Pollock et al., The Fast Plasma Investigation for Magnetospheric Multiscale, submitted to Space Sci.
+Rev., 2016).
 FPI consists of 16 Dual Ion and Dual Electron Spectrometers spread across four spacecraft observatories with the objective of studying the microphysics of magnetic reconnection, a ubiquitous process in space plasma.
-Typical magnetospheric spacecraft (e.g., Time History of Events and Macroscale Interactions during Substorms (THEMIS) and Cluster II) deploy plasma analyzers on spinning spacecraft such that the temporal resolution of particle distribution functions is linked to the spacecraft spin period, which is at minimum a few seconds.
-Such measurement cadences were insufficient to resolve the dynamics in the electron diffusion region at Earth's magnetopause that require full three-dimensional distributions to be measured in ~30 ms. Furthermore, in addition to improving upon instrument time resolution by an order of magnitude, the sensitivity of MMS's plasma instrumentation needed to maintain the high sensitivity and dynamic range capabilities present in previous missions.
+Typical magnetospheric spacecraft (e.g., THEMIS and Cluster II) deploy plasma analyzers on spinning spacecraft such that the temporal resolution of particle distribution functions is linked to the spacecraft spin period, which is at minimum a few seconds.
+Such measurement cadences were insufficient to resolve the dynamics in the electron diffusion region at Earth's magnetopause that require full three-dimensional distributions to be measured in ~30 ms..
+Furthermore, in addition to improving upon instrument time resolution by an order of magnitude, the sensitivity of MMS's plasma instrumentation needed to maintain the high sensitivity and dynamic-range capabilities present in previous missions.

 Because no technology was available to simultaneously meet all of these functional requirements, MMS/FPI adopted a brute-force approach: deploy multiple, identical analyzers across a single observatory to measure the full sky in a small fraction of the spacecraft spin period.
 The key innovation of FPI is not in its configuration, nor necessarily in the design of the sensors themselves, which are high-heritage, top-hat electrostatic analyzers.
 Instead, the challenge of FPI was to turn space instrument development, which typically consists of the creation of one or two flight-ready prototypes, into a production process capable of producing 32 near-identical ion and electron sensor heads.
-It is not unusual that two or three copies of a given space instruments are being developed, using one copy for lifetime tests, for example, and/or to retain a spare on the ground for support of the flight data.
+It is not unusual that two or three copies of a given space instruments are being developed, using one copy for life-time tests, for example, and/or to retain a spare on the ground for support of the flight data.
 However, for FPI, the manufacturing, assembly, and calibration processes for spaceflight were redefined, and heavy investment was made to develop automated test stations.
-These stations conducted and recorded results from comprehensive beam tests on each analyzer [Pollock et al., 2016] and demonstrated that the flight models had matching geometric factors per anode to within $\pm 10\%$ (illustrated in Figure 5).
-Furthermore, the need for high-fidelity flat fielding of multiple sensors required the invention and implementation of specialized daily on-orbit calibration and data processing procedures driving innovations not only in the production of sensors but also in space plasma data analysis.
+These stations conducted and recorded results from comprehensive beam tests on each analyzer (see Pollock et al., The Fast Plasma Investigation for Magnetospheric Multiscale, submitted to Space Sci.
+Rev., 2016) and demonstrated that the flight models had matching geometric factors per anode to within $\pm 10\%$ (illustrated in Figure 5).
+Furthermore, the need for high-fidelity flat-fielding of multiple sensors required the invention and implementation of specialized daily on-orbit calibration and data processing procedures driving innovations in not only the production of sensors but in space plasma data analysis.